Work smarter with document properties in Word

 Learn how the DocTools DocPropertyManager Word add-in can help you

-DocTools DocPropertyManager makes it fast and easy to manage document data and to repeat data in Word using custom document properties and DocProperty fields in Word.
+DocTools DocPropertyManager makes it fast and easy to manage document data and to repeat data in Word using custom document properties and DocProperty fields.

 You can add as many custom document properties as you want to hold different data.
 And you can insert DocProperty fields where you want the data to appear in the document.
 This way, you maintain data in one place only and you can repeat the data as many times you want.
 In addition, it helps you secure correct and consistent content.

 The add-in is useful in all kinds of documents – letters, contracts, scientific reports, technical reports, technical specifications, user manuals, academic dissertations, etc.

 DocTools DocPropertyManager is completely compatible with Word's built-in functionality for custom document properties and DocProperty fields but with many powerful, new and unique capabilities added:

 With DocTools DocPropertyManager, you no longer need to fight with the limited built-in features and the inefficient built-in user interface for working with custom document properties and DocProperty fields.
 DocTools DocPropertyManager can help you boost your productivity dramatically.